 I first came upon it through Seinfeld.

-George had forgotten to bring that book back in high-school or something.
+George had forgotten to bring that book back to the library in high-school.

 I must have been sixteen when I saw it.